flowground/amazonaws-com-codepipeline-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### RetryStageExecution
-### Resumes the pipeline execution by retrying the last failed actions in a stage.
+> Resumes the pipeline execution by retrying the last failed actions in a stage.<br/>

 #### Input Parameters
 * `Action` - _required_